Recent school shootings in the US

 Marjory Stoneman Douglas High School, Florida

-Police are responding to reports of shots fired at Marjory Stoneman Douglas High School in Parkland, Florida.
+Police responded to reports of shots fired at Marjory Stoneman Douglas High School in Parkland, Fla., around 3 p.m.
+Wednesday.

-The Broward County Sheriff’s Office said in a tweet Wednesday they were responding to reports of an active shooter at the high school and at least 20 people have been injured, WSVN 7 News reported.

-"We are receiving reports of possible multiple injuries," Broward County Public School District confirmed on Twitter Wednesday afternoon.
-"Law enforcement is on site."
+Broward County Sheriff Scott Israel said the shooting suspect, who was identified as 19-year-old Nikolaus Cruz, was taken into custody about an hour later.
+Israel said the suspect was a former Douglas student expelled for disciplinary reasons.

 Salvador B. Castro Middle School, California